Perfect Whipped Ricotta

 - Whipped Basil Ricotta: Throw in a handful of chopped basil leaves (or some other herbs).

-- You could also use a combination of whole milk, half and half or cream and olive oil to loosen the ricotta and allow it to get whipped and creamy/fluffy.
+- You could also use a combination of whole milk, half and half, or cream and olive oil to loosen the ricotta and allow it to get whipped and creamy/fluffy.

 Pin this now to find it later

-Pin ItPerfect Whipped Fresh Ricotta
+Easy Whipped Ricotta

 Equipment